Konstantina155/InferONNX/README.md

 This command also measures the inference time of each operator for every model, which is later used to identify memory-intensive operators in the automatic partitioning process.
 The inference times are saved into the `memory_intensive_ops/` folder under the filename `<modelname>_operator_times.txt`.

 The generated plots and CSV file will be saved in the `results/` directory.
+> **Note** This script runs all models for each configuration (SGX and non-SGX), repeated according to the specified number of runs.
+It also collects per-operator inference times for each model, which are used later to identify memory-intensive operators.
+This process can be time-consuming depending on the number of runs.

 ### Automatic partitioning from scratch
 To generate the partitions from scratch, follow the steps below: